 Feed Water Solenoid Valve (#ASOW7): Opens the water supply to the booster pump when the low pressure switch and high pressure switch are both on.
-Shuts off the water supply when one or both turn off Flow Restrictor (#AFR300): Limits the drain water flow, keeping pressure in the system and allowing the RO process to occur
+Shuts off the water supply when one or both turn off

-Flow Sensor Switch (#FSS): Detects water flow to turn the UV filter on and off as needed GAC Filter (#FG15): 2nd stage.
+Flow Sensor Switch (#FSS): Detects water flow to turn the UV filter on and off as needed

+GAC Filter (#FG15): 2nd stage.
 5 micron 10" granulated activated carbon filter.
 Removes chlorine, tastes, and odors from the water